Panasonic GH5s vs Sony RX100 IV

 Studio photographers will appreciate that the Panasonic GH5s (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GH5s better than the Sony RX100 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.